charlstown/cookie-python/{{cookiecutter.repository_name}}/docs/dev-guide/contribute.md

 # Contribute

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
-This guide will help you to contribute in different ways to this project.
+This guide will help you to contribute in different ways to {{ cookiecutter.project_name }}.

 ## Contributor values